fxbenard/edd-cross-sell-upsell/readme.txt

 Author: Easy Digital Downloads
 Author URI: https://easydigitaldownloads.com

-Increase sales and customer retention by Cross-selling and Uselling to your customers
+Increase sales and customer retention by Cross-selling and Upselling to your customers

 == Changelog ==